Communication: Communication studies

 Communication studies, also referred to as communication science, is the academic discipline studying communication.
-It is closely related to semiotics, with one difference being that communication studies focuses more on technical questions of how messages are sent, received, and processed while semiotics tackles more abstract questions in relation to meaning and hows signs acquire meaning.
+It is closely related to semiotics, with one difference being that communication studies focuses more on technical questions of how messages are sent, received, and processed.
+Semiotics, on the other hand, tackles more abstract questions in relation to meaning and how signs acquire it.
 Communication studies covers a wide area overlapping with many other disciplines, such as biology, anthropology, psychology, sociology, linguistics, media studies, and journalism.

 Many contributions in the field of communication studies focus on developing models and theories of communication.
 Models of communication aim to give a simplified overview of the main components involved in communication.
-Theories of communication, on the other hand, try to provide conceptual frameworks to accurately present communication in all its complexity.
-Other topics in communication studies concern the function and effects of communication, like satisfying physiological and psychological needs and building relationships as well as gathering information about the environment, others, and oneself.
-A further issue concerns the question of how communication systems change over time and how these changes correlate with other societal changes.
-A related question focuses on psychological principles underlying those changes and the effects they have on how people exchange ideas.
+Theories of communication try to provide conceptual frameworks to accurately present communication in all its complexity.
+Some theories focus on communication as a practical art of discourse while others explore the roles of signs, experience, information processing, and the goal of building a social order through coordinated interaction.
+Communication studies is also interested in the functions and effects of communication.
+It covers issues like how communication satisfies physiological and psychological needs, helps build relationships, and assists in gathering information about the environment, other individuals, and oneself.
+A further topic concerns the question of how communication systems change over time and how these changes correlate with other societal changes.
+A related topic focuses on psychological principles underlying those changes and the effects they have on how people exchange ideas.

-Communication was already studied as early as Ancient Greece.
-Influential early theories are due to Plato and Aristotle, who emphasized public speaking and the understanding of rhetoric.
-For example, Aristotle held that the goal of communication is to persuade the audience.
-However, the field of communication studies only became a separate research discipline in the 20th century, especially starting in the 1940s.
+Communication was studied as early as Ancient Greece.
+Early influential theories were created by Plato and Aristotle, who stressed public speaking and the understanding of rhetoric.
+According to Aristotle, for example, the goal of communication is to persuade the audience.
+The field of communication studies only became a separate research discipline in the 20th century, especially starting in the 1940s.
 The development of new communication technologies, such as telephone, radio, newspapers, television, and the internet, has had a big impact on communication and communication studies.
-Today, communication studies is a wide discipline that includes many subfields dedicated to topics like interpersonal and intrapersonal communication, verbal and non-verbal communication, group communication, organizational communication, political communication, intercultural communication, mass communication, persuasive communication, and health communication.
-Some works in communications studies try to provide a very general characterization of communication in the widest sense while others attempt to give a precise analysis of a specific form of communication.